CoNAH Humanics & Experiential Learning

 Skills and Simulation Laboratories

-Experiential learning also includes skills development in our clinical skills labs at Dickinson Hall (FDU Metro Campus, Teaneck) and simulation laboratories at Park Avenue Plaza (230 Park Avenue, Florham Park).
+Experiential learning includes skills development in our clinical skills labs at Dickinson Hall (FDU Metro Campus, Teaneck) and simulation laboratories at Park Avenue Plaza (230 Park Avenue, Florham Park).
 Experiences in skills laboratories will be selected to align with didactic course content (i.e., Comprehensive Health Assessment, Foundations of Nursing I and II).
 Interprofessional simulation experiences (e.g., with pharmacology, physician assistant, occupational therapy, and/or respiratory therapy students) conducted in our simulation laboratories allow students to develop team and communication skills.
 Students are expected to arrange their own transportation to these clinical sites, which may require commuting between campuses.

 Community Engagement